 – Optimizely: It can be a good choice for anyone wanting to start testing their website with A/B testing.
 With Optimizely, you can create your own A/B tests and conduct them on a WordPress site.
 You can also use their preset designs to help speed up the design process.

 – Ampush: It is a WordPress website testing tool that can help you quickly and easily find a test design.
 It features a collection of pre-built designs that can help you get started, and also has a handy heat map feature.

-A/B testing can be used to optimise user experience from start to finish.
-Whether its the homepage or a landing page, A/B testing allows you to understand which version of a web page, design, ad or email copy performs better.
-Typography, size, color, CTAs, images, positioning, are examples of the variable that can be tested.
+A/B testing can be used to optimise UX.
+Whether its the homepage or a landing page, A/B testing allows you to understand which version of a website performs better.
+Typography, size, color, CTAs, images, are examples of the variables that can be tested.

 When it comes to web design, there are a lot of moving parts.
 Not only do you need to keep track of the different elements of your site, but you also need to keep track of their load times and their performance.
 Once you’ve collected enough data, you can use a tool like Google Analytics to help you analyze the results.